will-barnett99/Wills-NC-News/README.md

 instructions for creating Database connections

+clone the repo to your local device

+firstly run npm install - yoou will need NODE installed on your machine.

 1. - create a .env.development file.
 2. - in .env.development file, write `PGDATABASE = db` (not as string) to connect to the development database.
 3. - create a .env.test file.